 Now though I’m off to enjoy the rest of the sunshine on this absolutely PERFECT fall day, and go get my 6 year old off the bus!

-- in Chicken stock to cover broccoli pot
+- Chicken stock to cover broccoli (how much depends on how big your pot is!)

 - 3 cups half-n-half